MvvmCross/MvvmCross/docs/_documentation/fundamentals/data-binding.md

 `ViewModel` and `DataContext` can be considered as the same thing.

-## MvvmCross Databinding
+## MvvmCross Data binding

-Databinding has always been at the heart of MvvmCross, and the functionality has grown over the different versions of MvvmCross.
+Data binding has always been at the heart of MvvmCross, and the functionality has grown over the different versions of MvvmCross.

-The evolution of MvvmCross Data-Binding can be trace over a path of:
+The evolution of MvvmCross data binding can be trace over a path of:

 - JSON
 - Swiss